 As a fan of Prosopographus I run some of my virtual studio days in tribute to this artist.
-The most recent was on Sunday 18th July 2021.

 I’m going to take you back exactly 200 years.

 At the end of 1819, just before the dawn of the 1820s, a silhouettist called Charles Hervé was pondering the ever-expanding craze in silhouettes (or “shades” as they were then known).
 He was wondering if he could automate the process.